lochuung/Sorting-Visualizer/README.md

 # Sorting Visualizer
 This project is a sorting visualizer that visualizes the sorting algorithms in step by step manner.
 User can control each step of the sorting algorithm and can visualize the sorting process in a better way.
 This project is made using Java Swing and AWT libraries.

-:star: If you find ToolJet useful, please consider giving us a star on GitHub!
+:star: If you find this project useful, please consider giving us a star on GitHub!
 Your support helps us continue to innovate and deliver exciting features.

 ![Number of GitHub contributors](https://img.shields.io/github/contributors/lochuung/Sorting-Visualizer) [![Number of GitHub issues that are open](https://img.shields.io/github/issues/lochuung/Sorting-Visualizer)](https://github.com/lochuung/Sorting-Visualizer/issues)